sensorlab/agent-edgeautoscaling/src/readme.md

-Uses the python client for kubernetes, to use
+Uses the python client for kubernetes, to use it, this command is necessary to load the correct credentials and cluster information for the master node.

 - k3s